 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Queens is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Queens is a borough of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Queens who work in office and administrative support (13.93%), sales jobs (10.47%), and management occupations (7.51%).

 Also of interest is that Queens has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about Queens is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Queens is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The per capita income in Queens in 2010 was $26,580, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $106,320 for a family of four.
 However, Queens contains both very wealthy and poor people as well.

 Queens is an extremely ethnically-diverse borough.
 The people who call Queens home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Queens residents report their race to be White, followed by Asian.
 Queens also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 27.84% of the borough’s residents.
 Important ancestries of people in Queens include Irish, Jamaican, German, and Guyanese.

 In addition, Queens has a lot of people living here who were born outside of the US (47.81%).